Alex1304/ultimategdbot/README.md

 * Search for a custom level
 * Get info on current Daily levels and Weekly Demons
 * Check whether a user is an in-game moderator and view the full GD moderator list
-* Link your Geometry Dash account to the bot so you can view server-wide Geometry Dash leaderboards
+* Link your Geometry Dash account to the bot and show off your own in-game profile with your Discord username on it
 * Receive notifications in your server when new levels are being rated, when the Daily level or Weekly demon changes or when there are updates to the Geometry Dash moderator list.
 * More coming soon™

 ## About UltimateGDBot

-UltimateGDBot is a Discord bot owned by **Alex1304#9704** and designed for Geometry Dash players.
-It is written in **Java 11** and uses [Discord4J](https://discord4j.com) and [Botrino](https://botrino.alex1304.com).
+UltimateGDBot is a Discord bot owned by **alex1304** and designed for Geometry Dash players.
+It is written in **Java 17** and uses [Discord4J](https://discord4j.com) and [Botrino](https://botrino.alex1304.com).

-UltimateGDBot is currently operating in more than 13,000 servers.
+UltimateGDBot is currently operating in more than 21,000 servers.
 You can invite UltimateGDBot to your own server using the following authorization link: https://discord.com/oauth2/authorize?client_id=358598636436979713&scope=bot+applications.commands&permissions=379904

 You have a suggestion, a bug to report, or need help?
 Join the official server: https://discord.gg/VpVdKvg